Alexander Kogan

 Alexander Kogan received his BS/MS in Operations Research from Phystech - Moscow Institute of Physics and Technology, and his Ph.D. in Computer Science from the USSR Academy of Sciences.

-Prof. Kogan's research and professional interests include artificial intelligence and expert systems, knowledge-based decision support systems, accounting information systems, continuous online auditing, electronic commerce and accounting problems of the Internet infrastructure, logical analysis of data, Boolean functions, reasoning under uncertainty, combinatorial optimization, and productivity accounting.
+Prof. Kogan's research and professional interests include artificial intelligence and expert systems, knowledge-based decision support systems, accounting information systems, continuous auditing, electronic commerce, logical analysis of data and data mining, Boolean functions, reasoning under uncertainty, combinatorial optimization, and productivity accounting.

 The main area of concentration of Prof. Kogan's research efforts has been in the foundations of information systems.
-Prof. Kogan has published over seventy papers.
-His research covers a wide range of topics from the development of fundamental aspects of established technologies such as knowledge-based systems to the prospects, problems and applications of emerging technologies such as electronic commerce.
+Prof. Kogan has published over eighty papers.
+His research covers a wide range of topics from the development of fundamental aspects of established technologies such as knowledge-based systems to the prospects, problems and applications of emerging technologies such as continuous auditing, audit analytics, and electronic commerce.

-Prof. Kogan's articles appear in scholarly and professional journals (including Artificial Intelligence, IEEE Transactions on Knowledge and Data Engineering, Decision Support Systems, Journal of Information Systems, Theoretical Computer Science, Information Processing Letters, Annals of Mathematics and Artificial Intelligence, Mathematical Programming, Discrete Applied Mathematics, SIAM Journal on Discrete Mathematics, Auditing: A Journal of Practice and Theory, International Journal of Accounting Information Systems, International Journal of Digital Accounting Research, Journal of Emerging Technologies in Accounting, Journal of Information Technology Theory and Application, International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems, INFOR -- Information Systems and Operational Research, IS Audit & Control Journal, Management Accounting, Journal of Computational Mathematics and Mathematical Physics, Soviet Mathematics - Doklady), conference proceedings, and topical volumes.
+Prof. Kogan's articles appear in scholarly and professional journals (including Artificial Intelligence, IEEE Transactions on Knowledge and Data Engineering, Decision Support Systems, Journal of Information Systems, Theoretical Computer Science, Information Processing Letters, Annals of Mathematics and Artificial Intelligence, Mathematical Programming, Discrete Applied Mathematics, SIAM Journal on Discrete Mathematics, Auditing: A Journal of Practice and Theory, Accounting Horizons, International Journal of Accounting Information Systems, International Journal of Digital Accounting Research, Journal of Emerging Technologies in Accounting, Journal of Information Technology Theory and Application, International Journal of Uncertainty, Fuzziness and Knowledge-Based Systems, Annals of Operations Research, INFOR - Information Systems and Operational Research, IS Audit & Control Journal, Management Accounting, Journal of Computational Mathematics and Mathematical Physics, Soviet Mathematics - Doklady), conference proceedings, and topical volumes.

-Prof. Kogan is a co-author (with Sudit and Vasarhelyi) of "The Internet Guide for Accountants" published by Prentice Hall, and a co-editor (with Vasarhelyi) of the "Artificial Intelligence in Accounting and Auditing: Towards New Paradigms, Vol. 4" published by Markus Wiener.
+Prof. Kogan is a co-author of "Continuous Auditing" (with Alles and Vasarhelyi) published by BNA, of "The Internet Guide for Accountants" (with Sudit and Vasarhelyi) published by Prentice Hall, and a co-editor of the "Artificial Intelligence in Accounting and Auditing: Towards New Paradigms, Vol. 4" (with Vasarhelyi) published by Markus Wiener.

 Prof. Kogan has received the Rutgers University's Board of Trustees Research Fellowship for Scholarly Excellence, and the Research and Service Awards of the Artificial Intelligence / Emerging Technologies Section of the American Accounting Association.